smguilia/overview-1/personalized-assistance.md

 ### Questions about the onboarding process?
 {: #contact-client-success}

-If you have a general question, an issue, or feedback about the onboarding process into {{site.data.keyword.cloud_notm}}, email us through the Let's Talk dialog by clicking the chat icon.
+If you have a general question, an issue, or feedback about the onboarding process, [email us](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-wcponboard){: external}.